moforw/jbls/README.md

 encrypted, local storage basket than go mad turning knobs on hairy solutions to the wrong problem.

+## Definitions
+Tables, columns and indexes are all definitions.
+Def's are commonly used as column selectors.

 ## Columns
 Each table has a set of columns.
 Four are predefined in Tbl: Id, InsTime, Rev & UpTime.
-Each predefined column has corresponding predefined accessors in the Rec interface and a field in BasicRec.
+Each predefined column has corresponding predefined methods in the Rec interface and a field in BasicRec.

 ### Readers & Writers